johnsonjh/pcdos-crc/README.md

   the requested character processing size (`--bits`) unless the `--pad` option is used.

-* The `--pad` option is used to zero-fill any remaining bits of the *final character read from the file* if the input ends mid-character, or to allow processing final partial characters to satisfy a `--limit`.
+* The `--pad` option is used to zero‑fill any remaining bits of the *final character read from the file* if the input ends mid‑character, or to allow processing final partial characters to satisfy a `--limit`.

 * In this mode, the program **will** synthesize zero data to reach a